Welcome to the Tennessee Renaissance Festival !

-Please note, pets are not allowed at the Tennessee Renaissance Festival.
+Pets are not allowed at the Tennessee Renaissance Festival.

-New Weapons Policy for 2015: Patrons - including children - bringing or buying swords at the festival must have the sword sheathed and peace-tied with a cable tie at all times, for safety reasons.
+Patrons - including children - bringing or buying swords at the festival must have the sword sheathed and peace-tied with a cable tie at all times, for safety reasons.
 Please have your sword peace-tied with a cable tie when you arrive, for inspection at the entrance.
 Arrows must have tips removed.
 The festival reserves the right to refuse any weapon that is not properly peace-tied or otherwise deemed to be unsafe.

 Costume masks cannot cover the full face.
 Masks that cover the forehead to the nose will be acceptable if eyes can be seen and vision is not impaired.
 The festival reserves the right to refuse any mask that the feel is unsafe.